To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The state attorney revealed that the NPA did not agree with "certain averments" made in the draft affidavits and made changes.

 Three days later, Motau and company resigned as counsel.
-Again, no reasons were provided.

 The NPA then appointed advocates Leon Halgryn and Johan Uys to prepare final legal arguments.